Contact Us

 Liken Lichen

 I have always been fascinated by the textures and colours of lichen and assumed them to be parasites because of where they grow but they’re not!
 They are a symbiotic relationship between a fungus and an alga or a cyanobacterium and when they grow on plants, they do not live as parasites, but instead use the plant's surface as a substrate.
 This explains how they can survive on rocks.
 Lichens do not have roots that absorb water and nutrients as plants do, but like plants, they produce their own nutrition by photosynthesis.
-This design is a repeat of a section I found growing on a tree.
+This design is a repeat of a section I found growing on a tree in Pottsville NSW and has samples of foliose and crustose forms.